SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Because your code can't define properties that start with ``$`` the projected value never interferes with properties you define.

-In the ``SmallNumber`` example, if you try to set the property to a number that's too large, the property wrapper adjusts the number before storing it.
+In the ``SmallNumber`` example above, if you try to set the property to a number that's too large, the property wrapper adjusts the number before storing it.
-The code below adds a ``projectedValue`` property to the ``SmallNumber`` structure to expose whether the current value was adjusted before being stored.
+The code below adds a ``projectedValue`` property to the ``SmallNumber`` structure to keep track of whether the current value was adjusted before being stored.

 .. testcode:: small-number-wrapper-projection
     :compile: true